NasoVAX Influenza Vaccine Description

-NasoVAX is indicated to prevent influenza, seasonal as well as pandemic (COVID-19)
+NasoVAX is indicated to prevent influenza, seasonal as well as pandemic (COVID-19).

-NasoVAX is administered by intranasal spray, the dosage is being evaluated in clinical trials
+NasoVAX is administered by intranasal spray.
+The dosage is being evaluated in clinical trials.

 June 1, 2020 - Altimmune Launches Clinical Trial Of T-COVIDTM, An Investigational Intranasal Immune Modulator For The Treatment Of Patients With Early COVID-19.
 The FDA has agreed that the Company may use its existing lot of RD-Ad5-based NasoVAX influenza vaccine for the planned T-COVID clinical trial allowing the Company to immediately initiate the study.

-NasoVAX Clinical Trials
+NasoVAX Influenza Vaccine Clinical Trials

 NasoVAX Influenza vaccine continues to be studied in Clinical Trials.